LinkedIn Marketing Tips

 If you want to attract a steady flow of new clients to your business or you’re putting yourself out there for a better career opportunity, you need to be leveraging LinkedIn for business.
 While it is easy to learn how to attract new clients on LinkedIn, it’s also easy to quickly detract potential clients all from a simple little thing like your photo.

 Recently, I was working with one of my clients, who is an Inc 5000 award winner.
-He had immediate openings to fill quickly for his fast growing company.
-As we sifted through the piles of resumes he received the President mentions to me that his first measure of short listing candidates to invite to the interview was to check out their Facebook and LinkedIn photos.
-His criteria in reviewing photos was not to find the most attractive people by model standards, but to learn what many of the photos implied about a person.
+He had immediate openings to fill quickly for his fast-growing company.
+As we sifted through the piles of resumes he received, the president mentions to me that his first measure of shortlisting candidates to invite to the interview was to check out their Facebook and LinkedIn photos.
+His criteria in reviewing photos were not to find the most attractive people by model standards but to learn what many of the photos implied about a person.
 I wholeheartedly agree.

 As the saying goes, “a picture tells a thousand words.”

-So, here’s an important LinkedIn marketing tip: if you are on LinkedIn in the hopes of attracting new clients the photo you choose to use as your calling card does have a significant impact.
-A good head shot can help you garner the same response as Renee Zellwegger’s character in the movie Jerry Maguire with her famous line, “You had me at hello”.
+If you are on LinkedIn in the hopes of attracting new clients, the photo you choose to use as your calling card does have a significant impact.
+A good headshot can help you garner the same response as Renee Zellwegger’s character in the movie Jerry Maguire, “You had me at hello”.